nypesap/nypesap.github.io/docs/index.md

 -   Convenient, all SAP systems-wide report on SAP Fiori app usage
 -   Filtering on systems, functional area, application type (standard, custom, extended apps, etc)
 -   Linkage with an exact [application name and its details](2020/FPS01/app-ids.md)
--   [All records export](2020/FPS01/recexp.md) for your favorite analytical tool
+-   [All records access or export](2020/FPS01/recexp.md) for your favorite analytical tool

 # Compatibility